chef-boneyard/chef-rfc/new/reversion_ohai.md

 ## Specification

-Ohai be renumbered to 12.x.0, where x is the same as the current development minor version of Chef.
-Chef would then have a pessimistic version pin to Ohai of "~> 12.x.0", and Ohai would have a similar pessimistic pin to ChefConfig.
+Ohai will be renumbered to 12.x.y, where x and y are the current development minor and patch versions of Chef.
+Chef would then have a equality version pin to Ohai of "= 12.x.y", and Ohai would have a similar equality pin to ChefConfig.

-When Chef or Ohai update their minor version, the other must do so in lockstep.
+The version bot currently used to automatically change version numbers for Chef would also be used for Ohai, and any changes to Ohai would similarly cause version bumps for Chef and Ohai.

 The change from 8 to 12 would not be considered a major version bump for API impact considerations, so no deprecated